 MI Bright Future aims to:

-thousands of regional employers in job shadowing, mentoring, company tours, and other strategies to help students learn first-hand bout the most viable career options and education pathways
+local employers in job shadowing, mentoring, company tours, and other work-based learning opportunities to raise student awareness of viable career options and provide valuable work experience.

-- Career Awareness: Youth gain more hands-on, practical knowledge and awareness of what it means to work and the types of jobs that may interest them.
+- Career Awareness: Students gain more hands-on, practical knowledge and awareness of what it means to work and the jobs that most interest them.

-- Persistence in Education: Because they see the relevance of education to their long-term career and economic goals, youth persistence in secondary and post-secondary learning improves.
+- Persistence in Education: Because they see the relevance of education to their long-term career and economic goals, student persistence in secondary and post-secondary learning improves.

 - Employability: Students develop critical work skills that improve their employability prospects after graduation.